CalebLH02/HelpDeskHomelab/README.md

 # HelpDeskHomelab
-A simple homelab writeup to refresh my help desk skills.
+This is a simple homelab where I refresh my help desk skills and make writeups of the process.